AJ3904/CS283/2-Assignment/a2-questions.md

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
 After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
 Briefly describe why or why not.

     > **Answer**:  I think it is a good strategy because some of the other methods we need to implement such as add and delete make use of the get_student function.
-Not having an external function, would result in duplicate code in the two functions, which will make maintenance much more difficult as the database applicationg grows in size.
+Not having an external function, would result in duplicate code in the two functions, which will make maintenance much more difficult as the database application grows in size.

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: